rstoermer/cloud-native-kubernetes-workshops/sessions/004/readme.md

 ## Alternatives to Helm

-Before we dive in, let's acknowledge that Helm isn't the only solution:
+Helm isn't the only solution, not even the best one, as it has some drawbacks.
+However, it's the most widely adopted.
+Let's look at some alternatives:

 ### Kustomize